mit212/lab9_2025/README.md

 ### 1.2 Tensorflow

 To install Tensorflow, enter `pip3 install tensorflow` in your terminal.
+If this worked for you, then ignore the information below.

 If you have a Windows computer and you are running VS Code on your Windows machine then you may have to perform the following extra steps.
 Alternatively, you can try running this lab through WSL2, in which case you won't have to do these steps.